JonasKlamroth/QIn/ReadMe.md

     bash ./runPerformanceTests.sh
     ```
 ## Writing own Circuits
-To write your own quantum circuits we provide an interface similar to those of Qiskit and Cirq: [CircuitMock](https://github.com/JonasKlamroth/QIn/tree/main/src/java/QIn/CircuitMock.java)):
+To write your own quantum circuits we provide an interface similar to those of Qiskit and Cirq: [QIn.CircuitMock](https://github.com/JonasKlamroth/QIn/tree/main/src/java/QIn/QIn.CircuitMock.java)):
-- Create a circuit object: ```CircuitMock c = new CircuitMock(numQubits)``` (numQubits is the number of qubits for that circuit)
+- Create a circuit object: ```QIn.CircuitMock c = new QIn.CircuitMock(numQubits)``` (numQubits is the number of qubits for that circuit)
 - call methods to apply gates: ```c.h(1)``` (to apply a a hadamard gate to qubit 1)
   - supported standard gates for now are: h (Hadamard), x (NOT), z (Z-Rotation), cx (CONTROLLED NOT), CZ (CONTROLLED Z)
   - any arbitrary gate can be applied by providing the corresponding matrix: ```c.u(m, m_i, qbits...)``` where m and m_i are real and complex parts of the matrix for the gate you want to apply and qbits are the bits you want to apply it to (have to be adjacent qubits)